What is Anthropology?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Eligibility Criteria

-The candidate should have completed their graduation in any discipline and should have secured a minimum of 55% aggregate marks.
-It is preferable if students have completed their undergraduate degree in Anthropology or some other relevant course.
+The candidate should have done their graduation in a BA Programme or BA (Hons) in any discipline and should have secured a minimum of 50% aggregate marks.

 Q: What are the different projects for B.Sc Anthropology students?